A FEW POINTERS BEFORE YOU COME TO CLASS:

 - Your dog or puppy must be free of internal and external parasites and current on vaccinations (rabies for dogs four months and older, and combination/DHLPP and bordetella for all enrollees).
 Please bring a copy of your dog’s or puppy’s vaccination records with you to your first class.

 - Bring family members, children, neighbors, or friends to class with you.
 Where appropriate in Puppy Classes and Private Lessons, all those present and interested can participate fully.
 When training in the Basic Classes, however, we do ask that you establish one primary dog handler who will work with the dog during classes.
-Other family members can observe during class then practice the techniques demonstrated in class at home.
+Other family members can observe during class and practice the techniques demonstrated in class at home.
 WORKSHOP enrollment may require an ‘audit’ fee for attendees not working a dog.

 - Groups classes are held at Bluemound Animal Hospital in Brookfield, WI and several other locations in Milwaukee and Honolulu.
 Need address or directions?
 Please see the “Locations” page.

 - Bring a chair for you and your guests.

 - no one develops mastery of the techniques

 Think of it this way; if you were enrolled in a step-by-step computer class and each week a different person participated, the instructor would need to backtrack for them – which is not fair to the rest of the class.
 Since dog training involves a living being rather than a machine, your best friend is also being penalized.